tittoassini/notebook/README.md

-# Transform your old and tired Haskell source files in shining Notebooks
+# Transform your old and tired Haskell source files into shining Notebooks

 Have you ever suffered from Notebook envy?

-Have you ever felt a pang of jealousy for Python programmers and their cool data science Jupyter notebooks?
+Have you ever felt a pang of jealousy about Python programmers and their cool data science Jupyter notebooks?

 The most complete antidote to this particular form of existential angst is installing Haskell's own [Jupyter backend](https://hackage.haskell.org/package/ihaskell).